Why Competition Hasn't Brought Down The High Price Of Snakebite Treatment

 In general, Kesselheim says, direct competition between two drugs can reduce prices for consumers by 15% to 20%.
 But "if you're starting at a very high price," he says, "it may not be helpful for patients."

-Cheaper, alternative versions of brand-name drugs can drive prices down.
+Cheaper alternative versions of brand-name drugs can drive prices down.
 But an analysis by Kesselheim and his colleagues, described in the New England Journal of Medicine in 2017, found this tends to happen only after three or more generic drug manufacturers enter the market.
 At that point, the increased competition can offer generic drugs that are priced at 60% (or less) of the brand name's initial price per dose.

 That didn't happen with antivenin.
 Manufacturers face bureaucratic challenges to making a cheaper, copycat drug to compete with CroFab and Anavip.
 These snake antivenins are biologic drugs — complex medicines made from live cells.
 Congress created a unique pathway for the FDA to greenlight cheaper equivalents to biologics, called biosimilars, in 2009.